How-To Guides

 # The agent process can read these at any time

-composio add gmail # Token stored in Composio's vault
+composio add gmail # Token stored in Composio's vault, encrypted at rest

 composio add slack # Agent process never receives the token

-# The agent calls actions through Composio's API — no token in memory
+# The agent calls actions through Composio's local API

 With Composio, the credential never enters the agent’s process memory.
 The agent makes an HTTP request to Composio’s local service saying “send this email with these parameters.”
-Composio attaches the OAuth token server-side and forwards the request to Google’s API.
-The response comes back through Composio, stripped of any authentication metadata.
+Composio attaches the OAuth token server-side (in a separate process space with different memory protections) and forwards the request to Google’s API.
+The response comes back through Composio, stripped of any authentication metadata before it reaches the agent.

-OAuth tokens are intentionally short-lived — Google’s tokens expire after 60 minutes, Slack’s after 12 hours.
+OAuth tokens are intentionally short-lived — Google’s access tokens expire after 60 minutes, Slack’s after 12 hours, Salesforce’s after 1-2 hours depending on session settings.
 This is a security feature, not a bug.
-If a token gets leaked, the window of exposure is hours, not months (unlike a static API key that never expires unless manually rotated).
+If a token gets leaked, the window of exposure is hours rather than months (unlike a static API key that never expires unless manually rotated, which means a leaked key from 2023 might still be valid in 2026).

 Composio handles token refresh automatically.
-When a token approaches expiration, Composio uses the stored refresh token to get a new access token from the provider.
+When a token approaches expiration, Composio uses the stored refresh token to get a new access token from the provider, encrypts and stores the new token, and proceeds with the pending request.
 The agent doesn’t know this happened.
-It keeps calling actions, and Composio keeps handling the auth cycle.
+It keeps calling actions, and Composio keeps handling the auth cycle silently in the background.

 # Check integration status and token health